Canada trucker protest: Defiance as Ottawa blockade grinds on

 "They need to give the illusion that they've won," he added.
 "But they know they've let that genie out of the bottle and can't get that genie back in."

-While he did not specify what new actions would be taken following the declaration of a state of emergency, police have said they will begin to step up enforcement and warned that those bringing the truckers fuel may be subject to arrest.

-Trucker Lloyd Brubacher placed the blame on the ongoing protesters squarely on the shoulders of Prime Minister Justin Trudeau and the Canadian government.
+Trucker Lloyd Brubacher placed the blame on the ongoing protesters squarely on the shoulders of Mr Trudeau and the Canadian government.

 "If he dropped all the mandates, all the truckers would go home as fast as we came," he said.
 "Ottawa would be an open city."